-The Company's debt instrument in FVOCI comprise solely of top investment grade bonds that are graded by top credit rating agencies and, therefore, are considered to be low credit risk investments.
-The Company uses the ratings from the top credit rating agencies both to determine whether the debt instrument has significantly increased in credit risk and to estimate ECLs.
+The Group's debt instrument in FVOCI comprise solely of top investment grade bonds that are graded by top credit rating agencies and, therefore, are considered to be low credit risk investments.
+It is the Group's policy to measure ECLs on such instruments on a 12-month basis.
+However, when there has been a significant increase in credit risk since origination, the allowance will be based on the lifetime ECL.
+The Group uses the ratings from the top credit rating agencies both to determine whether the debt instrument has significantly increased in credit risk and to estimate ECLs.

-The Company did not recognize impairment loss for debt securities classified as financial assets at FVOCI in 2024 and 2023.
-Details of debt securities classified as financial assets at FVOCI are disclosed in Note 8.
+Details of the carrying value of debt securities classified as financial assets at FVOCI are disclosed in Note 5.

-Estimating Impairment of Investment in Associates.
-The Company performs an impairment review on its investments in associates whenever an impairment indicator exists.
+Assessing the Impairment of Investment in Associates.
+The Group performs an impairment review on its investments in associates whenever an impairment indicator exists.
 This requires an estimation of the value in use of the investments.
-Estimating the value in use requires the Company to make an estimate of the expected future cash flows of the investments and to make use of a suitable discount rate to calculate the present value of those future cash flows.
+Estimating the value in use requires the Group to make an estimate of the expected future cash flows of the investments and to make use of a suitable discount rate to calculate the present value of those future cash flows.